 2. Replace Steering Angle Sensor

 Make sure you unplug the battery first.
 You must then remove the airbag from the steering wheel by pushing on the clip located on the rear of the wheel.
-Lock the steering wheel in the center and use your socket and racthet to remove the main nut.
+Lock the steering wheel in the center and use your socket and ratchet to remove the main nut.

 Mark the wheel’s position, so you know where the center is.
 After you remove the clock spring, you will see the sensor.
 Take it out and put the new one back in.
 Connect everything back up and turn on the vehicle.
 You will also need to recalibrate the system for the light to turn off.